PyCharm 2019.1 EAP 5

-The second Early Access Program (EAP) version of PyCharm 2018.1 is now available.
-Get it now from our website.
+PyCharm’s Early Access Program (EAP) continues with its fifth version.
+Get it now from our website

 If you’re on Ubuntu 16.04 or later, you can use snap to get PyCharm EAP, and stay up to date.
 You can find the installation instructions on our website.